eggsy/website/README.md

 If you are interested in downloading the code, compiling it and running it, you need some tools!

 First of all, all of the systems require [Node.js](https://nodejs.org/) to work, so you'll have to download it and install it on your device.
-This program comes with a package manager called `NPM` where you'll use to download all the dependencies of this project, including (but not limited to) Nuxt.js, Vue.js and TailwindCSS.
+This program comes with a package manager called `NPM` where you'll use to download all the dependencies of this project, including (but not limited to) Nuxt.js, Vue.js and Tailwind CSS.

 If you aren't already using `yarn`, I recommend yarn because it is faster and runs better on most machines.
 You can install yarn globally to your system using `npm install yarn -g` command.
 Then you'll have access to `yarn` on your terminal (you might need to restart it).